learn-co-students/web-010818/28_react_lifecycle/acronyms/README.md

 `componentDidCatch(error, info)`

 * Use this to catch _unexpected_ errors, don't use this for control flow.

+AC- Will Mount
+AC - Render

+AL - Will Mount
+AL - Render
+AL - Did Mount

+AF - Will Mount
+AF - Render
+AF - Did Mount

+AC - Did Mount